NHSDigital/patient-switching-adaptors-mapping-documentation/practioners/README.md

 ### PractitionerRole

+A `PractionerRole` resource will only be added if the HL7 `AgentPerson` has an associated `representedOrganization`.

 | Mapped to (JSON FHIR PractitionerRole resource field) | Mapped from (XML HL7 / other)                                                                             |
 |-------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|
 | id                                                    | `Agent / id [@root]` appended with `-PR`                                                                  |